-Most burns are minor injuries that you can take care of at home by rinsing the skin with cool water as soon as possible.
+Most superficial dermal burns are minor injuries that you can take care of at home by rinsing the skin with cool water as soon as possible.
 If the skin becomes red or peels, then you can wash the injury with soap and water along with applying a numbing cream or an antibiotic ointment.
-It is also possible to experience dangerous sunburns from long-term sunlight exposure.
-You will rarely experience a severe burn that damages the deeper tissues, but if you do, then you must seek medical attention from a physician at an urgent care center.
+It is also possible to experience dangerous sunburns from long-term sun exposure.
+You will rarely experience severe burns that damage the deeper tissues, but if you do, then you must seek medical treatment from a physician at an urgent care center.

 Deeper burns or burns that cover a large amount of your body require prompt attention to avoid serious side effects such as going into shock or developing inflammation.
-For major burns, you should call the paramedics for emergency assistance.
-However, you may have a burn that you think is minor, but it becomes a more serious issue later.
-If a burn doesn’t begin to heal or if it becomes infected, then seek help from a physician who can prescribe oral antibiotics.
+For major burns, you should call paramedics for emergency assistance.
+However, if you have a minor burn that becomes a more serious issue later or if a burn doesn’t begin to heal or becomes infected, then seek help from a physician who can prescribe oral antibiotics.

 In addition, young children require professional treatment for any type of burn.
-If you receive an electrical burn, then you should have an examination to determine if the electrical shock has caused any side effects inside your body.
+If you receive electrical burns, then you should have an examination to determine if the electrical shock has caused any side effects inside your body.
 Many individuals burn their scalps or necks with hairstyling equipment such as curling irons or hair dryers.
 You may also burn your hands or fingers while cooking inside or outside your home.
 The pain from burns will normally disappear in 48 hours or less, so if you continue to feel any discomfort, then contact a physician for medical attention and medication for pain relief.

-If you have sustained a recent major burn then come into WellCare Urgent Care Center.
-Second and third-degree burns can lead to further damage and problems when gone untreated.
-Don’t hesitate to seek medical attention when getting a burn, the team at WellCare in Grand Rapids will treat the burn and help it heal properly.
+If you have sustained a recent major burn then come into WellCare Urgent Care.
+Second and third-degree burns can lead to further damage and problems when left untreated.
+Don’t hesitate to seek medical attention when getting a burn.
+The team at WellCare in Grand Rapids will treat the burn and help it heal properly.
 You can book a same-day appointment at our Cascade and Leonard locations through our online system.